socalit/Dell_3535_FN_key_fix/README.md

 | File | `Inspiron_3535_1.28.0.exe` (52.18 MB) |
 | Source | [Dell Support — Drivers & Downloads](https://www.dell.com/support/product-details/en-us/product/inspiron-15-3535-laptop/drivers) |

+> [!CAUTION]
-> **Note:** Once upgraded to 1.28.0 you cannot downgrade to 1.23.0 or earlier.
+> Once upgraded to 1.28.0 you **cannot downgrade** to 1.23.0 or earlier.
 This update includes new 2023 Secure Boot Certificates and Dell Security Advisory (DSA) patches.

+> [!NOTE]
-The `.exe` is Windows-only and the Inspiron 15 3535 is not listed on [LVFS](https://fwupd.org/), so `fwupd` will not work.
+> The `.exe` is Windows-only and the Inspiron 15 3535 is not listed on [LVFS](https://fwupd.org/), so `fwupd` will not work.
 The only Linux path is extracting the BIOS payload and flashing it from the BIOS menu.

 ---